clnsmth/geoenvo/README.md

 ![example workflow](https://github.com/clnsmth/geoenvo/actions/workflows/ci-cd.yml/badge.svg)
 [![codecov](https://codecov.io/github/clnsmth/geoenvo/graph/badge.svg?token=2J4MNIXCTD)](https://codecov.io/github/clnsmth/geoenvo)

-`geoenvo` is a Python library that links geographic coordinates to environmental properties.
+`geoenvo` is a Python library that links geographic coordinates to environmental properties at a global scale.
 These properties are described using the terminology of the source data, with options to map to other semantic resources, including controlled vocabularies and ontologies.
 By default, `geoenvo` maps to ENVO ([Environment Ontology](https://sites.google.com/site/environmentontology/)).

+If you know of a **data source, vocabulary, or ontology** that could enhance this effort, please share it—even if it overlaps with existing resources.

 ## Motivation